 Think of it like buying a car.
 The sticker price for the base model is just the starting point.
 Upgrading to a more efficient engine or adding premium features will change the final number.
 Similarly, the specific Trane model you choose and the unique layout of your home will determine your total cost.
 A straightforward replacement in a newer home might be on the lower end of the price scale, while an older home needing ductwork modifications will be higher.
 We’ll walk through each piece of the puzzle to give you a clearer picture of the investment you’re making in your family’s comfort.

-Unit Cost vs. Model
+Breaking Down Unit Cost by Model

 The first major part of your total cost is the air conditioning unit itself.
 Trane offers a variety of models, and the price can vary quite a bit from one to the next.
 The cost depends on factors like the unit’s series, its features, and its energy efficiency rating (SEER2).
 A more basic model will be on the lower end of the price spectrum, while a high-efficiency unit with advanced features will cost more upfront.
 As a certified Trane Comfort Specialist, we can help you find the perfect model that fits both your comfort needs and your budget.

-Installation and Labor
+Factoring in Installation and Labor

 Next up is the cost of installation.
 This isn’t a DIY project, and getting it done right is crucial for your new system’s performance and longevity.
 Labor costs for a new AC unit typically range from $1,000 to $3,500.
 This range accounts for the complexity of the job, our local DFW labor rates, and any additional work that might be required.
 For example, if your home needs electrical upgrades or ductwork adjustments to accommodate the new unit, that will factor into the installation price.
 Our team handles every aspect of air conditioning and heating replacement and installation to ensure a seamless process from start to finish.